zextras/tech-doc/source/carbonio/admincli/backup.rst

 How to Activate |backup|
 ------------------------

 Once you have finished your |carbonio| setup, you need a few more steps to configure the Backup component and have all your data automatically backed up.

+|backup| can be configured only on the nodes equipped with the
+:ref:`role-prov-install` role.

 -  Mount a storage device at your target location.
 We use the default :file:`/opt/zextras/backup/zextras` throughout this section; remember to